|Home||About Slade||Giving Options||About NBR|

 The Slade Gorton International Policy CenterThe Slade Gorton International Policy Center honors the living legacy of Senator Gorton’s values and significant contributions to Washington State and the nation by sponsoring world-class policy research and inspiring the next generation of leaders.

-The Center was founded in January 2010 by a group of colleagues, friends, family, and former Gorton staffers who wanted to establish a premier policy research center to honor over six decades of Senator Gorton’s extensive political career and service to Washington State and our nation.
-The Center is a core, permanent program of The National Bureau of Asian Research (NBR) with three focus areas: policy research, fellowship and internship programs, and the Gorton History Program (archives).
+The Slade Gorton International Policy Center, founded in 2010, is a policy research center established in honor of former U.S. Senator Slade Gorton’s 55+ years of public service to Washington State and the nation.
+The Center sponsors world-class policy research and works to inspire the next generation of leaders.
+It is a core, permanent program of The National Bureau of Asian Research with three focus areas: policy research, fellowship and internship programs, and the Gorton History Program (archives).
+The Center’s work promotes Senator Gorton’s values of principled leadership, rigorous analysis, intellectual pursuit, integrity, inspiration, effectiveness, bipartisanship, and public service.
+For more information on the Gorton Center, please go to http://SladeGortonCenter.nbr.org.

 Stay UpdatedSign up to receive Gorton Center updates.